QuentinRa/blog.quentinra.dev/cybersecurity/red-team/tools/utilities/proxies/zap/index.md

 * There is a button to show hidden comments/fields
 * There is a button to enable all disabled fields
+* The flags are for the alerts generated passively
+* We can access most of ZAP tabs using the HUD

 To intercept a request, we must first click on the green button.
 We can alternatively use the shortcut: `CTRL+B`.